zef-dev/convoworks-pckg-appointments/README.md

 This package contains conversational workflow elements for managing appointment scheduling scenarios in the [Convoworks framework](https://github.com/zef-dev/convoworks-core).
 It contains elements that you can use in the conversation workflow, but the underlying data source is just described via the `IAppointmentsContext` interface.

 When we are talking about workflow components (elements), we have to primarily consider voice design and conversation workflow needs.
-What kind of properties, sub-flows and general behavior taht it should have to be easy for usage.
+What kind of properties, sub-flows and general behavior that it should have to be easy for usage.

 Appointments context is on the other hand focused on the technical and developer needs.
 Here we take care of user identification, data formats, time zones.
 The interface is more technical.
 Data adaptation to human and conversation friendly manner is on the workflow elements.